andydlindsay/lectures/w08d03/README.md

 ### Class Components
 * An alternative to creating functional components using ES6 classes
-* Used for making stateful components prior to the release of hooks (Feb '19)
+* Used for making stateful components prior to the release of hooks

 ```js
 // a simple class component